siuusunn/ga-project-1-snake-game/README.md

 ### The Grid

-The is the easiest piece in code process.
+This was the easiest piece in the code process.
 I first created a `div` called `grid` to contain the cells in the HTML.
 As I wanted to create a 10x10 game board, in JavaScript, I declared a `width` variable with the value of 10, a `gridCellCount` variable with the value of width \* width, and an empty array called `cells`.

 Then in the `createGrid()` function, a `for` loop creates 100 `div`, pushes these in the `cells` array and placed inside the `grid`.